 Picture this: You’re on your third glass of wine, you’ve just arrived on a tropical island, and you meet a group of people who promise you an amazing adventure…

 The morning of the hike, I wasn’t exactly prepared.
 I was hungover, I was dehydrated and I was jet-lagged.
 In fact, this article should probably be titled how NOT to hike the Stairway To Heaven.
+Fortunately for me, I completed the hike, but I ran into every kind of disaster while doing so.
+Which I guess makes me more of an expert on the things that can go wrong, and how to avoid them.

 The Stairway To Heaven, also known as the Haiku Stairs was built during World War II as a way for soldiers to access the radio antenna that sits at the top.